 Helix Nebula (NGC 7293, Caldwell 63)

 Also known as the Eye of God, this large 2.5 light-year-diameter planetary nebula is located about one degree to the westward of the star Upsilon Aquarii.
-While small telescopes will only show the nebula as a faint patch of light, instruments with 6-inch and larger apertures will show the dark centre, with a bright-ish star in the middle.
+While small telescopes will only show the nebula as a faint patch of light, instruments with 6-inch and larger apertures will show the dark center, with a brightish star in the middle.

-Apart from some spectacular stars, the constellation Capricornus contains only one noteworthy deep sky object, which is Messier 30 (NGC 7099).
+Apart from some spectacular stars, Capricornus deep-sky objects of note are mostly limited to Messier 30 (NGC 7099).
 Located about 28,000 light years away, M30 is an easy target for small telescopes and even large binoculars.
 Like many other globular clusters in the Milky Way, M30 has undergone a collapse, or contraction of its core.
-Although the entire cluster spans an area of about 90 light years, 50% of the clusters’ mass is concentrated in a small area that spans only about 17.4 light years, or about 0.12 minutes of arc as seen from Earth.
+Although the entire cluster spans an area of about 90 light years, 50% of the cluster’s mass is concentrated in a small area that spans only about 17.4 light years, or about 0.12 minutes of arc as seen from Earth.

 Cumulo de Pegaso – Messier 15 (M15, NGC 7078)

-Although the constellation contains several spectacular deep sky objects, none are particularly easy to observe with modest amateur equipment, with the possible exception of the spiral galaxy M74.
+Although there are several spectacular deep sky objects in Pisces, none are particularly easy to observe with modest amateur equipment, with the possible exception of the spiral galaxy M74.
 While this beautiful galaxy is observable, doing so requires dark skies, excellent seeing conditions, and large aperture instruments.

 Messier 74 (M74, NGC 628)

-While this galaxy is a text-book example of a classical grand design spiral galaxy, and is estimated to contain at least 100 billion stars, it has the lowest surface brightness of all the Messier objects, which makes it the most difficult Messier object for amateurs to observe.
+M74 is a textbook example of a classical grand design spiral galaxy, and is estimated to contain at least 100 billion stars.
+It also has the lowest surface brightness of all the Messier objects, which makes it the most difficult Messier object for amateurs to observe.
 Look for this galaxy about 1.5 degrees east-northeast of Eta Piscium, the most luminous star in the constellation.